marcospgp/chainference/docs/reputation-system.md

 # Reputation system

-_Note: This reputation system draft is meant to be adapted as it interfaces with and receives feedback from the real world._
+_Note: This is a draft, meant to be adapted as it interfaces with and receives feedback from the real world._

 The main problem with decentralized inference is we can't trust servers to run the models they claim to, or to run models at all.
 Left unchecked, they could spam lower-effort responses and collect payments.

-This is countered by a reputation system where the following metrics are tracked for each server:
+This is countered with a reputation system where the following metrics are tracked for each server:

 - success ratio
 - preference ratio

+By filtering servers with minimum values for these metrics, users can minimize the odds of encountering a malicious server.

 ## Success ratio